joshayoung/testing-principles-with-xamarin/unit-testing.md

 ### What We Should Not Test

-#### Scenario: Automatic Get Propertie(s)
+#### Scenario: Automatic Get Properties
-* GIVEN: I have a property that uses C#'s automattic setter.
+* GIVEN: I have a property that uses C#'s automattic getter.
-* WHEN: I write my test for my view model property.
+* WHEN: I write my test for my property.
-* THEN: I should not write a test for this setter.
+* THEN: I should not write a test for this getter.

-(this constitutes testing the "framework" and serves little purpose)
+(This constitutes testing the "framework" and serves little purpose.)

 ```csharp
   public class Player